JPRA-Dev/PHP-challenge-2/README.md

  * Welcome page:
       * With list of the last 5 invoices, ordered by date.
-      * With the list of the last 5 peoples encoded in the database.
+      * With the list of the last 5 people encoded in the database.
       * With the list of the last 5 companies encoded in the database.
  * Companies page:
       * With list of all companies in alphabetical order.
 The name of company will be a link to a new page detailing the company.